LeCause/linkgravity_flutter_sdk/PRIVACY_DEFERRED_DEEP_LINKING_GUIDE.md

 # Privacy-Aware Deferred Deep Linking Guide

-This guide covers the deferred deep linking features added to the SmartLink Flutter SDK for iOS and Android.
+This guide covers the deferred deep linking features added to the LinkGravity Flutter SDK for iOS and Android.

 ## Overview